n8chz/duper/README.md

 Essentially, a double-entry bookkeeping database, implemented with Ruby on Rails.
 Special attention is given to ease of data entry of dupermarket receipts.

+The "new transaction" screen can be tried out at https://guarded-everglades-94952.herokuapp.com/

 TODO:

 * Change /accounts view to display nice traditional two column chart of accounts